Trinity Academicals RFC: 1987/88 – Division 4 champions

-1993/94 – Division 4 Champions
+1993/94 – Division 4 champions

 The season started badly for a team captained by Andy Wilson and coached by Ian Henderson with defeats in two out of the first three games.
 Because of this all the rest of the games had to be won for promotion.

+2023/24 - East Region Division 3 Champions

+Captained by Reece Calder, with Richard Wood & Neil Morrison coaching, the club finished the season with 9 wins, 2 losses and 1 draw.
+A final day defeat for Edinburgh Northern at the hands of Edinburgh Uni Medics saw Trinity claim the title on points difference.

-Promoted Teams
+Promoted teams

-1974/75 – Division 3 Promotion
+1974/75 – Division 3 promotion

-Although only second in the league this team's record is our best ever losing only one game.
+Although only second in the league this team's record is the club's best ever, losing only one game.
 They gave Highland its only defeat but lost the title on points differential.
 The team was captained by Brian Clark and coached by Stan Grant.

-1978/79 – Division 3 Promotion
+1978/79 – Division 3 promotion

 Captain was Euan Romanis and coach was Fraser Mason.
-The club was promoted on point's difference.
+The club was promoted on points difference.

 Thanks to Ian Webster the club has rare detailed playing records for all teams this promotion winning season: